-The Patient Care Technician (PCT) program is designed to provide the education and training for an individual who will become a multi-skilled health care provider at a non-licensed level.
-This program of study may be taught part time or full time days or evenings.
+The Patient Care Technician (PCT) program is designed to provide the education and training for an individual who will become a multi-skilled health care provider at a nonlicensed level.
 Individuals who successfully complete the PCT program will have the knowledge and basic skills to provide direct patient care as well as perform higher-level clinical skills.
 This includes the ability to perform many procedures that include but are not limited to phlebotomy, EKGs, and wound care.
 The program also includes preparation to become a certified nursing assistant (CNA).
 Upon completion of the program the PCT will be prepared to work under the direction of a licensed health care professional in various health care settings.

 Enrollment is limited and applicants will be accepted according to the following criteria: (1) date of application, (2) placement testing scores.
 Applicants who do not meet required COMPASS scores will be referred to the Learning Support Division for remediation.
-For further information, call the Division of Health Sciences at (912) 262-3340.
+For further information, call the Division of Health Sciences at (912) 279-5860.